ComputerMentorsGroup/MTA-HTML5/lesson 1/README.md

 * `<title></title>`
     * Title tags are the text that shows at the top of your **browser window**, not within the document.
 This is also "behind the scenes" and is **nested** within the head tags.
 Nested simply means placing a tag within another.
 * `<meta charset="">`
     * Meta tags, short for metadata, define some preliminary characteristics of your webpage.
 The above example allows you to select the type of character encoding that your webpage will employ.
-Similar to title tags, this tag is location between the head tags.
+Similar to title tags, this tag is located between the head tags.
 For additional uses of the meta tag, please navigate to https://www.w3schools.com/tags/tag_meta.asp.
 * `<body></body>`
     * Anything you put between the body tags is your actual content, which displays on the webpage document.
 * `<h1></h1>` through `<h6></h6>`